 Alcoholism is scientifically known as Alcohol Use Disorder (AUD), and it’s very common in the United States.
 According to the National Institute on Alcohol Abuse and Alcoholism, over 15 million adults suffered from AUD in 2015.

 This doesn’t have to be the norm for you or your loved one.
+If you believe one of your loved ones might be addicted to alcohol then you should consider enrolling them in an alcohol addiction recovery program.
 When you drink, your body is affected in a large number of ways.
 One of the most notable changes once you’ve found freedom from AUD, or even just regular alcohol consumption, is a change in your appearance.

 In this guide, we’ll share tips for leaving drinking behind for good.
 In addition, we’ll explore the 3 ways your appearance changes when you quit drinking once and for all.
 Are you ready for a change?